Illustration of a bodybuilder using turkesterone to build muscle.

 2025 Update

-Since the turkesterone scam scandal of 2022/2023, it seems that some people—including Greg Doucette—have found a way to get their hands on genuine turkesterone.
+On the bright side, influencers are now selling actual turkesterone.
+It seems that some people, including Greg Doucette, have found a way to get their hands on genuine turkesterone.
 As of 2025, it seems that HTLT Turk Builder contains the advertised doses of turkesterone, as tested by third-party labs.

 This might sound promising, but remember that Greg Doucette claimed to get extreme muscle-building benefits from the fake turkesterone.
-Now that he has real turkesterone, his claims are the same, which makes me suspicious that they’re any more credible.
+Now that he has real turkesterone, his claims are the same, which makes me doubt they’re any more credible.

-It isn’t impossible that there’s a benefit to turkesterone, but my career depends in part on how good my physique looks, and it depends greatly on the results I get for clients, and I don’t bother taking or recommending turkesterone.
+I wish it worked.
+My career depends in part on how good my physique looks, and it depends greatly on the results I get for clients, and I don’t take or recommend turkesterone.

 Final Review

 Most hype surrounding turkesterone comes from the people who produce it, sell it, or make affiliate revenue from promoting it.
-There are few, if any, unbiased experts who believe it works.
+Those people tend to have a history of scamming their audiences.
 The most credible experts think it’s a scam.
+I don’t know a single serious lifter, bodybuilder, or athlete who bothers taking it.

 With supplements, it’s wise to be a late adopter.
 There are a few good muscle-building supplements with decades of research proving their effectiveness: creatine, caffeine, and protein.
 These are the supplements you should turn to when you’re looking for better muscle-building results.